SQL Server and CPU core usage

 To change it you will need to get the right key and change the licencing as documented here, or you can just run setup again from the correct licenced CD and use my post on changing the SQL Server edition to make the change.

-Note: I had a licencing ‘expert’ from one of the big 2 hardware vendors, who allegedly had a decades experience, try to convince me that I had to reinstall SQL Server to change the licencing model.
-This is not true, just follow the steps in that changing the SQL Server edition post.
+Note: I had a licencing expert from one of the big hardware vendors, who try to convince me that I had to reinstall SQL Server to change the licencing model to a higher edition.
+This is not true, just follow the steps in that changing the SQL Server edition post**.**

 You can verify a particular servers CPU core usage by interrogating the sys.dm_os_sys_info SQL Server dynamic management view (DMV).
 The following query lists how many CPUs a particular instance of SQL Server can see: